English, PDF, 505kb

 This country note provides an environmental tax and carbon pricing profile for Mexico.
 It shows environmentally related tax revenues, taxes on energy use and effective carbon rates.

 This database provides information on environmentally related taxes, fees and charges, tradable permit systems, deposit refund systems, environmentally motivated subsidies and voluntary approaches used in environmental policy in OECD member countries and a number of other countries.
 Developed in co-operation between the OECD and the European Environment Agency.

-Tax revenues in Latin American countries are lower as a proportion of their national incomes than in most OECD countries, but are rising slowly.
-Revenue Statistics in Latin America shows that the average tax revenue to GDP ratio in the 15 Latin American countries covered by the report increased from 19% in 2009 to 19.4% in 2010, after falling from a high point of 19.7% in 2008.
+Tax revenues in Latin American countries continue to rise but are lower as a proportion of their national incomes than in most OECD countries.
+Revenue Statistics in Latin America 2012 shows that Argentina and Brazil have the highest tax revenue to GDP ratio, while Guatemala and Dominican Republic stand at the lower end.